-Next for $[\xi]\in V^*$, we define the Segre variety $Q_\xi$ of $V$ associated with $\xi$ by $Q_\xi£º=\{[z]\in V: \sum_{j=1}^{n+1}z_j\xi_j=0\}$£¬ which is a subvariety of codimension one in $V$.
+Next for $[\xi]\in V^*$, we define the Segre variety $Q_\xi$ of $V$ associated with $\xi$ by $Q_\xi=\{[z]\in V: \sum_{j=1}^{n+1}z_j\xi_j=0\}$ which is a subvariety of codimension one in $V$.
 Similarly, for $[z]\in V$, we define the Segre variety $Q^*_{z}$ of $V^*$ associated with $z$ by $Q^*_z=\{[\xi]\in V^*: \sum_{j=1}^{n+1}z_j\xi_j=0\}$.
 It is clear that $[z]\in Q_\xi$ if and only if $[\xi]\in Q^*_z.$ The Segre family of $V$ is defined to be the projective variety ${\mathcal M}:=\{([z],[\xi])\in V\times V^*, [z]\in Q_{\xi}\}$.

-Now, we let $(M, \omega)$ be an irreducible Hermitian symmetric space of compact type canonically embedded in a certain minimal projective space ${\mathbb P}^N$, that we will describe in detail later in this section.
-Then under this embedding, its dual space $M^*$ is just $M$ itself.
-Taking $\omega $ to be the natural restriction of the Fubini-Study metric to $M$, the holomorphic isometric group of $M$ is then the restriction of a subgroup of the unitary actions of the ambient space.
-Now, for two points $p_1,p_2\in M$, let $U$ be an $(N+1)\times (N+1)$ unitary matrix such that $\sigma ([z])=[z]\cdot U$ is an isometry sending $p_1$ into $p_2$.
+Now, we let $(M, \omega)$ be an irreducible Hermitian symmetric space of compact type canonically embedded in a certain minimal projective space $\mathbb{CP}^N$, that we will describe in detail later in this section.
+Then under this embedding, its conjugate space $M^*$ is just $M$ itself.
+Taking $\omega $ to be the natural restriction of the Fubini-Study metric to $M$, the holomorphic isometric group of $M$ is then the restriction of a certain subgroup of the unitary actions of the ambient space.
+Now, for two points $p_1,p_2\in M$, let $U$ be an $(N+1)\times (N+1)$ unitary matrix such that $\sigma ([z])=[z]\cdot U$ is an isometry sending $p_1$ to $p_2$.
 Then $\sigma^*([\xi])=[\xi] \Ol{U}$ is an isometry of $M^*$.
 By a straightforward verification, we see that $\sigma^*$ biholomorphically sends $Q^*_{p_1}$ to $Q^*_{p_2}$.
 Similarly, for any $q_1,q_2\in M^*$, $Q_{q_1}$ is unitary equivalent to $Q_{q_2}$.
 In the canonical embeddings which we will describe later, the hyperplane section at infinity of the manifold is a Segre variety.
 Since the one at infinity is built up from Schubert cells and all Segre varieties are holomorphically equivalent to each other, one deduces that each Segre variety of $M$ is irreducible.
-We will give a detailed proof of this fact without using the Schubert decomposition in $\S 7$.
 This fact will play a role in the proof of our main theorem.